furuknap/delete-o-matic-for-linkedin/README.md

 1. Click the extension icon in your Chrome toolbar
 2. Choose your filtering mode (Keywords or LLM)
-3. If using LLM mode, enter your OpenAI API key
+3. If using LLM mode:
+   - Select your preferred LLM provider
+   - Enter the appropriate API key for the selected service
 4. Add topics to filter:
    - Enter keyword or topic
    - Set duration (0 for permanent, or number of days)